rahmerh/moma/README.md

 - Logging for debug purposes
 - Proper usage- and in depth documentation
 - Live mounted preview (to show overrides and metadata)
-- Load order validator and sorter
+- Load order validation and sorting

 ## Motivation